Research and Encryption

 International Traffic in Arms Regulations

-The sharing, shipping, transmission, or transfer of all encryption software in either source code or object code that is specifically designed or developed for a military, intelligence, or space application is subject to the International Traffic in Arms Regulations (ITAR).
+The sharing, shipping, transmission, or transfer of all encryption software in either source code or object code that is specially designed or developed for a military application is subject to the International Traffic in Arms Regulations (ITAR).
+Many intelligence and space applications are also regulated by the ITAR.
 ITAR-related encryption software is controlled for export and cannot be shared with a foreign person unless the code is already published or otherwise in the public domain.

 See Encryption Controls and the US Munitions List (USML) for an identification of ITAR-regulated encryption by USML category.